Geo (PREMIUM SELF)

 - Git-lfs 2.4.2 or later on the user side when using LFS

-- All sites must run the same GitLab and PostgreSQL versions.
+- All sites must run the same PostgreSQL versions.

-- If using different operating system versions between Geo sites, check OS locale data compatibility across Geo sites.
+- If using different operating system versions between Geo sites, check OS locale data compatibility across Geo sites to avoid silent corruption of database indexes.

 Additionally, check the GitLab minimum requirements, and use the latest version of GitLab for a better experience.